 Let’s start off by listing the items that can be found on the NetSuite Period Close Checklist.
 Something to keep in mind about this checklist is that the items need to be completed in the order that NetSuite lists them in.
 While the tasks listed are applicable to all companies, most accounting teams, from a business process standpoint, will not necessarily complete them in the order that NetSuite lists them in.

-Apart from the first three tasks, the remainder of the tasks have buttons labeled “Mark Task Complete” to prevent duplicating a task.
+Apart from the first three tasks, the remainder of the tasks have buttons labelled “Mark Task Complete” to prevent duplicating a task.
 The following three areas must be locked before the remainder of the list can be addressed:

 Once those tasks are locked, the tasks below must be addressed in order to be able to close the period.
 Each of these tasks has a button called “Mark Task Complete”, which will indicate to the rest of the accounting team that this activity has been completed, and allows you to then move on to the next item in the list.